Skip to main content

 --output-dir ./rrd_out

-# Then view offline
+# Then you can view offline

 rerun ./rrd_out/lerobot_pusht_episode_0.rrd